The exact minimum number of triangles in graphs of given order and size: Concluding remarks

 \subsection{Extensions}

 It would be very interesting to extend Theorem~\ref{strong} to the $g_r(n,e)$-problem, as many parts of our proof extend when we minimise the number of $r$-cliques.
-Unfortunately, a stability result for $r$-cliques with $r\ge 4$ (an analogue of Theorem~\ref{PikhurkoRazborov17approx}) is not known.
-So, for $r\ge 4$ we miss the crucial starting point for the intermediate case in our proof.
-However, it is possible that one can generalise the ideas from the boundary case to prove a corresponding result for larger cliques here.
+A structure result for $r$-cliques with $r\ge 4$ (an analogue of Theorem~\ref{PikhurkoRazborov17approx}) was recently proved by Kim, Liu, Pikhurko and Sharifzadeh~\cite{KimLiuPikhurkoSharifzadeh}.

 A problem which may be more directly amenable to our method is as follows.
 Recall that $N_i(G)$ is the number of $3$-subsets of $V(G)$ that induce exactly $i$ edges, $0\le i\le 3$.
 The question is to maximise $N_2(G)$ (the number of so-called \emph{cherries}) in an $(n,e)$-graph for $n\ge n_0$.
 This problem was considered by Harangi~\cite{Harangi13} who obtained some partial results that were enough for his intended application.
 Note that for every $(n,e)$-graph $G$, we have (see~(\ref{LSproof1}))